 This is why family size meal kits make the most sense for busy parents.

-Below I've collected 14 services that allow you to customize your meal kits to account for small, to medium-sized family.
-If you've got five or six grown kids, sorry.
-Costco is the way to go, otherwise you're going to spend $100 or more per meal using a meal kit!
+Below I’ve collected a variety services that allow you to customize your meal kits to account for small, to medium-sized family.
+If you’ve got five or six grown kids, sorry.
+Costco is the way to go, otherwise you’re going to spend $100 or more per meal using a meal kit!

 Sunbasket is currently my favorite option for families.
 Why?
 They simply offer the best tasting food in my opinion.
 But of course, opinions vary, and you might have to try a couple of services to find out what your kids & family like best.

 The cheapest option is going to be Platejoy (shown below), but it’s not a “meal kit” per se.
 Rather, Platejoy creates recipes for you, then does your online shopping and delivers groceries to your door.